jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

         # as the following N.
         "run": 0,

+        "job": {
+            # Name of the job which drove the test
+            "name": "...",
+            # Where the job information can be reviewed.
+            "url": "..."
+        },

         # Attributes of the host running the tests (not the
-        # system under test).
-This can help us statistically
+        # system under test) or cloud account used.
+This can
-        # analyze whether one system involved in running the
+        # help us statistically analyze whether one system
+        # involved in running the testing is introducing
-        # test is introducing failures that another is not
+        # failures that another is not (e.g. because it has
-        # (e.g. because it has a flakey network).
+        # a flakey network).
         "testDriver": {
             "cluster": "build01",
-            "arch": "arm64"
+            "arch": "arm64",
+            # Cloud account in which the ephemeral cluster was
+            # installed.
+            "account": "34908092383"
         }
     }
 }